zarr-developers/governance/GOVERNANCE.md

 Non-affiliated projects may continue to operate however they wish, outside the boundaries of this framework, with whatever governance (or lack thereof) they choose.
-Non-affiliated projects are not eligible for direct funding via NumFocus.
+Non-affiliated projects are not eligible for direct funding via NumFOCUS.
 We welcome and encourage all Zarr-related projects to become affiliated.

 # Decision Making Process